State authorizes extra money for school safety

 A provision set in Minnesota’s last legislative session said if the state hit a certain benchmark on tax collection, additional money would be made available to schools.
-Hutchinson’s share is $98,106.
+Litchfield's share is $53,405.
 The money, authorized under the Safe Schools Levy, can be used in several ways, such as for police liaison services, counseling, school security, gang resistance education training and other crime prevention or safety measures.

-Hutchinson Superintendent Daron VanderHeiden said the school is looking at how to use the funds.

-“The thing people need to understand is that it is not ongoing funding,” he said.
-“This is one-time funding.
-So we will look for ways we can spend the dollars one time to improve the safety of our schools.”

 Rep. Dean Urdahl, R-Acton Township, said a benefit of the approach is that it lets each school decide how to use the money.